 Undeterred, lawmakers in Iowa made another push to legalize and regulate fantasy sports in 2017.
 That bill also seeks to legalize fantasy sports, issue licenses to companies, implement a 7.5% tax on revenues and prohibit anyone under 21 from participating.
 These constant pushes for fantasy sports show there is a desire among lawmakers in Iowa and it is most likely just a matter of time before the major fantasy sites return to Iowa.
 The 2017 bill lost steam before making it into law.

 That same bill was reintroduced in 2018 and quickly made it through a House subcommittee.
-House File 613 is identical to the 2017 version with a proposed 7.5% tax rate, minimum age of 21 and various consumer protection regulations.
+House File 613 was identical to the 2017 version with a proposed 7.5% tax rate, minimum age of 21 and various consumer protection regulations.
+This bill also failed to make it far along in the process.

 Two poker bills have been proposed in Iowa over the last few years.
 Neither bill managed to become law before the close of the 2014 legislative season.
 Even so, things look promising for Iowa online poker.
 Lawmakers in Iowa have said they’re interested in seeing how New Jersey’s foray into poker goes and will consider writing up new legislation in 2015.